CALENDAR

 Retreat Logistics

-This retreat is in-person only participation at FCM ’s Tampa Center.
-The retreat will begin with orientation at 5:00 pm on Tuesday, February 6 and ends after lunch on Sunday, February 11.
-Participation is open to both FCM members and non-members.
+The retreat will begin with orientation at 5:00 pm on Thursday, September 25 and ends after lunch on Sunday at 1:00 pm, September 28.
+Participation is open to all (both FCM members and non-members).

 Questions?